 The Cedar Lakes Conservation Foundation (CLCF) was founded in 1974 as one of the first land trusts in Wisconsin.
 Originally organized and led by Geoff Maclay, CLCF recognized the need to protect a vanishing landscape that development would have changed irreparably.

 Our work focuses on the ecosystem health of Wisconsin’s Cedar Lakes watershed, made up of 6 lakes: Gilbert, Big Cedar, Little Cedar, Lucas, Silver and Quaas Lake.
 Much of this area composes the headwaters of Cedar Creek, which flows southeast joining the Milwaukee River in Cedarburg and eventually to Lake Michigan.

-Since our founding, we’ve purchased nearly 60 properties totaling more than 2,400 acres.
+Since our founding, we’ve protected 60 properties totaling more than 2,400 acres.
 We’ve employed such measures as fee simple purchase, conservation easements and deed restrictions to protect this land in perpetuity.

 CLCF was also instrumental in the forming of Gathering Waters, Wisconsin’s alliance for land trusts.
 Both the state and federal DNR have recognized the significant positive impact that CLCF has had on water quality.